bra1nDump/macos-share-screenshot/readme.md

 - Currently there is a semi-transparent cross on the screen that remains in the same position where the mouse was when starting the app, while the actual cross moves around
 - Stack of captures does not appear if the app is invoked with a keyboard shortcut (Shift + Cmd + 7), which is how the app should appear in the first place, us entering capture mode by default is simply for debugging purposes
 - Currently if you hover over the screenshot in the stack, the buttons appear but not always disappear as the mouse leaves the area
+- Drag and drop of the screenshot from the stack to other applications
 - More window magic needed (a good starting point is the current panel windows that we use)
   - If I click anywhere outside of the stack, the stack should remain visible.
 This is the current behavior of cleanshot, ant is very convenient when you don't want to lose the stack of screenshots you have taken
   - When running xcode in full screen mode